Berlin Game: Plot summary

-Bernard travels to East Berlin to assist the escape of Brahms Four, and decides at the last moment to send Brahms Four out in his place.
+Samson then travels to East Berlin to assist in the escape of Brahms Four and decides to send Brahms Four out in his place.
 His suspicions of treachery prove well-founded when he is captured and subsequently confronted by his wife, who had defected and betrayed the operation.

 Adaptations

 Bernard Samson was played by Ian Holm and Fiona Samson by Mel Martin in a 1988 Granada Television adaptation of the Game, Set and Match trilogy, entitled Game, Set and Match, transmitted as twelve 60 minute episodes.
 Filmed on location in Berlin and Mexico, the project included a large international cast with 3,000 extras and a budget of $8 million.
 While critically acclaimed, the ratings for the series were a disaster.
 It was adapted by John Howlett and directed by Ken Grieve and Patrick Lau.
 It has not been officially released on VHS or DVD.

 Other

-The novel contains an early promulgation of the myth that President John F. Kennedy's famous "Ich bin ein Berliner" remark actually translated to "I am a jam doughnut".
-In Berlin Game, the character Bernard Samson is told that he is berlinerisch:

 In the preface to the reprint edition, Deighton notes that the novel is told in the highly subjective voice of the character of Bernard Samson, an unreliable narrator "who is inclined to complain and exaggerate so that we have to interpret the world around him".
-The author adds that "Readers who take Bernard’s words literally are missing a lot of the intended content".
+The author adds that "Readers who take Bernard’s words are missing a lot of the intended content".

 In the prequel to the trilogy, Winter (1987), Deighton reminded his readers that the views of the characters were not necessarily those of the writer.
-The book's epigraph is a quote from James Jones: "...readers should remember that the opinions expressed by the characters are not necessarily those of the author..."
+The book's epigraph is a quote from James Jones: "readers should remember that the opinions expressed by the characters are not necessarily those of the author".